Province of Brandenburg: Pre-provincial period

-The Northern March was split off in 965, however, large parts were again lost in the Great Slav Rising of 983, and the margravial title did not become hereditary until the time of Albert the Bear, another Saxon count from the noble House of Ascania, who established the Margraviate of Brandenburg in 1157.
-His son Margrave Otto I already achieved the dignity of an Arch-Chamberlain of the Holy Roman Empire in 1177.
-Emperor Charles IV by the Golden Bull of 1356 confirmed the electoral dignity of the Brandenburg margraves and in 1373 assigned the electorate to his son Wenceslaus in 1373.
+The Northern March was split off from the marca Geronis in 965, and large parts of it were lost in the Great Slav Rising of 983.
+The margravial title did not become hereditary until the time of Albert the Bear, another Saxon count from the noble House of Ascania, who established the Margraviate of Brandenburg in 1157.
+His son Margrave Otto I achieved the dignity of an arch-chamberlain of the Holy Roman Empire in 1177.
+Emperor Charles IV, by the Golden Bull of 1356, confirmed the electoral dignity of the Brandenburg margraves and in 1373 assigned the electorate to his son Wenceslaus.
 The Elector of Brandenburg held the seventh rank among the electors of the Empire and had five votes in the Council of Princes.

 In 1415 Brandenburg was acquired by Burgrave Frederick of Nuremberg, the first member of the Swabian House of Hohenzollern to rule the margraviate.
-Over the centuries, the Hohenzollerns gradually rose to one of the most important dynasties of the Empire, rivalling with the ruling House of Habsburg, a process that intensified with the Protestant Reformation and the inheritance of the Polish Duchy of Prussia in 1618.
-The margraviate formed the core of the Brandenburg-Prussian state and the "Great Elector" Frederick William I made various accessions to the territory, the Treaty of Königsberg of 1656 marking a significant turn in its evolution.
-By the 1657 Treaty of Wehlau, Frederick William reached full sovereignty in his Prussian territories, which enabled his son Frederick I to assume the crown of a "King in Prussia" in 1701.
+Over the centuries, the Hohenzollerns gradually rose to one of the most important dynasties of the Empire, rivalling the ruling House of Habsburg of the Holy Roman Empire, a process that intensified with the Protestant Reformation and the inheritance of the Polish Duchy of Prussia in 1618.
+The margraviate formed the core of the Brandenburg–Prussian state, and the "Great Elector" Frederick William I made various accessions to the territory, with the Treaty of Königsberg of 1656 marking a significant turn in its evolution.
+By the 1657 Treaty of Wehlau, Frederick William reached full sovereignty in his Prussian territories, which enabled his son Frederick I (Frederick III of Brandenburg) to assume the crown of a "King in Prussia" in 1701.